Kathleen Elsey

 Emily: “How would you describe your work today and how did you get to this point?”

-Kathleen: “I don’t like to put labels on art, but I would say I am best described as a Fauve with Expressionist tendencies.
+Kathleen Elsey: “I don’t like to put labels on painters, but I would say I am best described as a Fauve with Expressionist tendencies.
 I am definitely a colorist.
 I have always had a propensity for bright clear happy colors bouncing off the canvas.
-I greatly admire Vincent Van Gogh, Vlaminck, Bonnard and the French Impressionists.”The Writers Garden
+I greatly admire Vincent Van Gogh, Maurice Vlaminck, Andre Derain, Pierre Bonnard and other Fauves and French Impressionists.”Kathleen Elsey Painting Workshop Santa Barbara Artist Writers Garden

 “I also have been influenced by California’s Society of Six.
-Clearly my work has changed over the years which was not my intention.
+Clearly my work has changed over the years which was not an intention.
 My life has changed, my environment has changed, my interests have changed.
 So naturally my painting changes with my life and exposure.
 I believe in having a purpose in life.
 When that purpose is filled with passion it transposes into paint on canvas.
-My best paintings are the ones that I am painting from my heart for only me, with a “who-cares-what-this-looks-like” attitude.
+My best paintings are the ones that I am painting from my heart for only me, with a “who-cares-what-this-looks-like” attitude like my series of self portraits after three knee surgeries.
 It takes a lot of focus, passion and inspiration to keep going sometimes.”
+So when I get stuck, I try different ideas, but if all fails, time always heals it.

-Kathleen: “Being lost is part of being an artist.
+Kathleen Elsey: “Being lost is part of being an artist.
 It seems like I am always searching for something before I begin a painting, while I am painting, when I am finishing a painting.
 I don’t always know what I am searching for, but I do know when I have found it.
 It is this searching that makes a painting your own.
-Yes, I literally have a box of tricks I try when I am really stuck.”Grandma's Box of Ideas
+Yes, I literally have a box of tricks I try when I am really stuck.”Kathleen Elsey painting workshop Santa Barbara Artist Harbor

 “I have an old carved wooden box that my grandmother gave me when I was six years old.
 Whenever I have an idea, I write it on a scrap of paper and put it in the box.
 I also have cut outs from quotations, poems, magazines and newspapers which are beginnings of ideas that I don’t know how to develop.
 I have an old spool of thread in there, a piece of ribbon, a photograph of a picnic...all things that I think are a germ of an idea for a painting.
 I like to get all of them out, touch them, sort them, spread them over the table, mix them up, pull the best four out and think more.
 It becomes a physical process of sorting through my thoughts which doesn’t seem as confusing as just thinking or making a list.